PetkaGFU/AECubeDemo/README.md

 main function (with comments) AECubeDemo for Accoustic Emission multiple evetnst detection with use of CubeNet/U-Net CNN

-sample of testing data is in dir dataAE_DoubleAg_4
+sample of testing data is in dataAE_DoubleAg_gitH_4.zip file